tc39/proposal-ses/README.md

 specification level should make thread safety at the implementation level straightforward.

-Each call to `Reflect.makeSESRealm()` allocates only three objects: the fresh global and its fresh `eval` function and `Function` constructor.
+Each call to `Reflect.makeIsolatedRealm()` allocates only three objects: the fresh global and its fresh `eval` function and `Function` constructor.
 In a browser environment, a SES-based confined seamless iframe could be lightweight, since it would avoid the need to create